voodoofrog/foundryvtt-celebrate/README.md

 ## API

-After the hook `celebrateReady` is fired, the following api methods are expected to be on `game.modules.get('celebrate').api`:
+After the hook `celebrateApiReady` is fired (the hook itself also passes the api in the first argument), the following api methods are expected to be on `game.modules.get('celebrate').api`:

 ### `confettiStrength`